 I agree with all of you and I love what you do I'm also a house cleaner.
 Ariela is right just be yourself and be polite.

 Can you gently tell your client to brush her cat at least once a day?
 Brushing her cat will eliminate most of the hair.
 Maybe she can sit and have a cup of coffee/tea with her cat on her lap and brush away?
-I know this helps in my house, I have 3 cats and a welsh corgi and they shed like crazy.
-Good luck

 I have 3 cats, one long-haired, and I know firsthand how much hair they shed!
 I agree with what everyone else has said about raising your fees and talking to her about the problem.
 You might mention to her that if she brushes her cat with a good pet brush daily, it could help with some of the cat hair.

 I'm not sure how you can be expected to keep cat hair out of a furnace filter when you only come every three weeks.
 If I were you, I'd fire that customer!

 P.S.: I'm paying $130 to have part of my single story house cleaned every 2 weeks, and they make *no effort whatsoever* to remove the cat hair from my slipcovers.
 Let me know if you move to Dallas anytime soon!!

 Speak nicely to her and explain about the mess.
 List the points of your discussion and let her keep the list.
 Tell her about options (confining the cat won't work) like more $ or find another housekeeper and then have her call you if she wants you back.
 Tell her that you like her house, furniture...but this is costing you more than it's worth.
 Then walk out the door.

 Chances are she can't afford to pay more, so you do it for charity or you don't do it at all.

 PS Save the cat-haired rags to show her - her vision may be not seeing what is really there, so give proof.